jeanabraham/ibm-apiconnect-poc/README.md

 ## API Connect Proof-of-Concept Setup Instructions

-Refer to [APIConnect Getting Started Guide](https://github.com/jeanabraham/ibm-apiconnect-poc/blob/master/docs/Getting%20Started%20with%20IBM%20API%20Connect.pdf)) for a high-level overview of using API Connect.
+Refer to [APIConnect Getting Started Guide](https://github.com/jeanabraham/ibm-apiconnect-poc/blob/master/docs/Getting%20Started%20with%20IBM%20API%20Connect.pdf) for a high-level overview of using API Connect.

-This POC largely focuses largely on the basic workflows for an API Developer and Application Developer, without going into the more advanced features of the product.
+This POC focuses largely on the basic workflows for an API Developer and Application Developer, without going into the more advanced features of the product.

 #### Prereq